grafana/agent/docs/rfcs/xxxx-backwards-compatibility.md

   having to make changes to their code.

-  This means that names, signatures, and meanings may not change; a function called Calculate may not be changed from adding two numbers to subtracting two numbers instead.
+  This means that names, signatures, and meanings may not change; a function called Calculate may not be changed from returning the sum of two numbers to returning the difference of two numbers.

   Protecting Go packaged with backwards compatibility is expected to be a contentious proposal.
 However, it has positive benefits: